-- Globalisation (domestic vs external inequality) and educational expansion (education vs property inequality) have created new multi-dimensional conflicts about inequality and redistribution - Why didn't democracy reduce inequality? - Because multi-dimensional coalitions are complicated - Without a strong egalitarian-internationalist platform, it's difficult to have the low-education, low-income voters from all origins vote for the same party.
-Racism/nativism = powerful force dividing the poor if there's no strong uniting platform. - Politics has never been a simple poor vs rich conflict; one needs to look at the multi-dimensional content of political cleavages - Social sciences can help
+- Globalisation/migration (domestic vs external inequality) and educational expansion (education vs property inequality) have created new multi-dimensional conflicts about inequality, leading to the collapse of the postwar left-vs-right party system. - Why didn't democracy reduce inequality? - Because multi-dimensional coalitions are complicated. - Without a strong egalitarian-internationalist platform, it's difficult to have the low-education, low-income voters from all origins vote for the same party.
+Racism/nativism & higher education = powerful forces dividing the poor if there's no strong uniting platform. - Social sciences can help.
+Careful construction of historical series & open discussion of politico-economic forces shaping them is maybe more useful than pretending to identify causalities.